ianhaddock/motorsort/README.md

 ## Custom Images:
-All images can be customized by race, season, or venue!
+All images can be customized by race, season, or venue.
 Create a local directory with your images (see formatting below) and add it to the container as `/custom`:

 ```
 docker run \